... Urbanization and modernization are transforming the landscape ...

-Vietnam has demonstrated a remarkable pace of evolution and development at both the corporate and societal level since the early 2000s.
+Vietnam has demonstrated a remarkable pace of economic and societal evolution and development since the early 2000s.
 The transformation from rice fields and bicycles to high tech business parks and streets filled with luxury cars has been nothing short of breath-taking.
 At the same time, the true success of Vietnam has been the ability to combine this growth with relative stability throughout the political and economic spectrum.

-Underpinned by positive demographics, wide spread liberalisation and record inflows of foreign direct investment Vietnam has been one of the fastest growing economies in the world.
-Whilst GDP has doubled since 2010, the currency has been stable against the USD and inflation has remained below 5% and unemployment below 2.5% for the past five years.
+Underpinned by positive demographics, wide spread liberalization and record inflows of foreign direct investment Vietnam has been one of the fastest growing economies in the world.
+While GDP has doubled since 2010, the currency has been stable against the USD and inflation has remained below 5% and unemployment below 2.5% for the past five years.
+In 2018 inflation was under 3.5% and GDP was over 7%.

 These factors combined to create a modern economy within Vietnam that is now experiencing a series of growth bottlenecks, all of which create opportunities for investment.
 We are particularly focused on energy infrastructure, real estate development and transportation infrastructure as offering critical solutions to sustaining the pace of growth within the country.